ohze/couchbase-scala/README.md

 ## Changelogs
 we use [Semantic Versioning](http://semver.org/)

+##### v4.1.0
+This version contain some incompatible change:
++ getOrElse method in CaoBase, WithCaoKey1, WithCaoKey2: do not use a separate param list for `default` param (fix usage problem when getOrElse(x)(null): type mismatch found Null(null) required XX)
++ rename RichAsyncViewRow.{document => doc}.
+ We can't name `document` because scala compiler will not implicitly pick that method.

 ##### v4.0.1
 + some minor change (no bug fix, no new feature)
 + remove crossScalaVersions 2.10